-All properties lose up to 10% of heat through windows.
+All properties lose up to 30% of heat through windows.
 Energy-efficient glazing can keep your home warmer and quieter as well as reducing your energy bills.
-That might mean double, triple-glazing or secondary glazing.
+That might mean double or triple-glazing.

 Benefits of energy-efficient windows

 - More comfortable home: energy-efficient glazing reduces heat loss through windows and means fewer draughts and cold spots.

 - Peace and quiet: as well as keeping the heat in, energy efficient-windows insulate your home against external noise.

 - Reduced condensation: energy-efficient glazing reduces condensation build-up on the inside of windows, however replacement windows will be more airtight than your original frames, so condensation may build up due to the reduced ventilation.
 If your house does not have much background ventilation, look for replacement windows with trickle vents incorporated into the frame to let in a controlled amount of air.

 - More secure than single paned windows.

 - Glass: The most energy-efficient type for double glazing is low emissivity (Low-E) glass.
 This often has an invisible coating of metal oxide, normally on one of the internal panes.
 This lets in light and short wave length infra-red energy, however reflects back the long wave length infra-red radiation generated by the interior furnishings.